kevinsantana/desafio-tecnico-serasa/order-api/README.md

 * [requests](https://requests.readthedocs.io/en/master/)
 * [sphinx](https://www.sphinx-doc.org/en/master/)

-## Versionamento
+## Versioning

-O versionamento segue o padrão do [Versionamento Semântico](http://semver.org/).
+Versioning follows the [Semantic Versioning](http://semver.org/) standard.

 ## License

-Todos os direitos são reservados ao autor Kevin de Santana Araujo.
+All rights are reserved to the author Kevin de Santana Araujo.

-## Outras informações
+## Other information

-* Caso tenha alguma dúvida em relação ao projeto, ou queira contribuir com sugestões ou críticas, abra uma [issue]() ou procure o desenvolvedor através do email kevin_santana.araujo@hotmail.com
+* If you have any questions regarding the project, or want to contribute with suggestions or criticisms, open an [issue]() or contact the developer via email at kevin_santana.araujo@hotmail.com